 Because individuals with PAD have decreased blood flow, the body is less capable of fighting off infections.
 If you notice a fungal problem or are concerned that you may be developing one, don’t wait to see a doctor.
 It’s best to address the problem immediately so that a small problem doesn’t lead to large complications.
 A doctor will be able to properly assess the concern and put together a treatment plan that will work best for you.

 Walking around without shoes or socks is bad for anyone, but it’s worse for those individuals suffering from thin skin that’s prone to infection.
 Don’t step outside without slipping into a comfortable pair of shoes first.
 Shoes offer protection from environmental factors such as metal, glass, and wood splinters that can embed themselves into your feet and cause an infection.
 Don’t put yourself at unnecessary risk; at the very least, keep a pair of sandals by the door that you can quickly slip into if you just need to step outside for a few minutes.

 Peripheral artery disease may put you at increased risk for infection but, as you can see, there is a wide variety of small lifestyle changes that you can make to manage that risk.
 Stay active, enjoy a nice walk outdoors with comfortable footwear, and make sure to spend a few minutes washing and moisturizing.
 A little bit of simple self-care can go a long way.

 Also, if you’re concerned about your venous health, please visit the vein specialists in Orlando at Central Florida Vein & Vascular Center.
 We understand the importance of proper venous health and are dedicated to helping patients suffering from venous insufficiency.
-If you’re struggling with issues such as varicose veins, please call us at 407-545-3385 or 352-658-5547 to schedule a consultation.
+If you’re struggling with issues such as varicose veins, schedule a consultation.
 You can also browse our blog for more information about venous health.